allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 We also have multiple data centers to consider, so the workload distribution algorithm works on a per–DC basis.

-This whole algorithm relies entirely on Zookeeper for leader election, consumers' registry and work distribution.
+This whole algorithm relies entirely on Zookeeper for leader election, consumers’ registry and work distribution.

 ### Factors involved in rate limiting

-First, let's consider what problems Hermes faces for rate limiting and what are the grounds on which we will need to come up with a solution.
+First, let’s consider what problems Hermes faces for rate limiting and what are the grounds on which we will need to come up with a solution.

 When handling a particular subscriber, there are usually multiple instances of the service.